picatz/iface/README.md

    iface [global options] command [command options] [arguments...]

 VERSION:
-   1.0.0
+   1.0.1

 COMMANDS:
      names    all network interface names
-     macs     all network interfaces with their mac addresses mtus     all network interfaces with their maximum transmission unit (mtu)s default  the first non-loopback network interface
+     macs     network interfaces with their mac addresses mtus     network interfaces with their maximum transmission unit (mtu)s ips      network interfaces with their (local) ip addresses default  the first non-loopback network interface
      help, h  Shows a list of commands or help for one command